TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: copy-descriptor, expand-brackets, is-unc-path, resolve-dir, to-absolute-glob.
-A copy of the source code may be downloaded from https://github.com/jonschlinkert/copy-descriptor.git (copy-descriptor), https://github.com/jonschlinkert/expand-brackets.git (expand-brackets), https://github.com/jonschlinkert/is-unc-path.git (is-unc-path), https://github.com/jonschlinkert/resolve-dir.git (resolve-dir), https://github.com/jonschlinkert/to-absolute-glob.git (to-absolute-glob).
+The following software may be included in this product: copy-descriptor, expand-brackets, resolve-dir, to-absolute-glob.
+A copy of the source code may be downloaded from https://github.com/jonschlinkert/copy-descriptor.git (copy-descriptor), https://github.com/jonschlinkert/expand-brackets.git (expand-brackets), https://github.com/jonschlinkert/resolve-dir.git (resolve-dir), https://github.com/jonschlinkert/to-absolute-glob.git (to-absolute-glob).
 This software contains the following license and notice below:

 The MIT License (MIT)